19 Useful Tips for Visiting Uzbekistan

 17) Get familiarized with the history of Uzbekistan.

-The Silk Road was the historic trade route between China and the Mediterranean dating from the third century B.C. until the 16th century.
-Uzbekistan is the perfect glimpse into the Silk Road because it’s located in the center of Eurasia and was an essential part of trading not only gold, silk, and spices, but also cultural and religious practices.
+The Silk Road was the historic trade route between China and the Mediterranean from the third century B.C. until the 16th century.
+Uzbekistan is the perfect glimpse into the Silk Road because it’s located in the center of Eurasia and was an essential part of trading gold, silk, spices, and cultural and religious practices.

 Former Soviet Republic

-Uzbekistan gained its independence from the Soviet Union in 1991 after the USSR fell.
+Uzbekistan gained independence from the Soviet Union in 1991 after the USSR fell.

 Recently ruled under an authoritarian regime